 - the care was provided at the scene of an emergency.1

 Note that “the scene of an emergency” does not include emergency departments and other places where medical care is usually provided.2

-The GSL is designed to protect “good Samaritans” that help at the scene of an emergency, but perhaps are not as qualified in giving care as trained medical personnel.
-The law also encourages people to volunteer in emergency situations, even without compensation.3
+The GSL is designed to protect “good Samaritans” that help at the scene of an accident or emergency, but perhaps are not as qualified in giving care as trained medical personnel.
+The law also encourages people and bystanders to volunteer in emergency situations, even without compensation.3

 2. What are civil damages?